 - Concatenate frame number with the low-order “offset” bits of to get the physical address.

-For a 32-bit address space the page table needs entries; for 64-bit, naive layout is impossibly large, so multi-level (hierarchical) and inverted page tables are used.
+For a 32-bit address space the page table needs entries; for 64-bit, a naive layout is impossibly large, so multi-level (hierarchical) and inverted page tables are used.
 See Page table for entry format, multi-level layouts, inverted/hashed variants, and the page-walk procedure.

 What about memory not in RAM